Formation of the New Big East Advances as the Conference Announces Landmark Broadcast Partnership with FOX Sports

 On his path to the Director's office, Nicastro served as the designated sport administrator for many of Villanova's men's and women's varsity programs, working closely to plan and develop all aspects of their sport's programs.
 Nicastro also coordinated Villanova's summer camp programs and the department's information technology issues.

 Nicastro has also been active both inside and outside the University, serving on many key committees.
 He is a member of the Villanova University President's Cabinet and the University's Administrative Budget Committee, which plays a key role in crafting the University's operating budget and making recommendations for strategic investments.
-Nicastro is also the chair of the Big East Conference Finance Committee and formerly chaired the Big East Conference Athletic Directors Executive Committee and the Big East Conference Championships and Competition Committee.
+Nicastro is also a current member of the NCAA Division I Committee on Academic Performance.
+He has served as the chair of the Big East Conference Finance Committee, the Big East Conference Athletic Directors Executive Committee and the Big East Conference Championships and Competition Committee.
 Nicastro has been a member of the Colonial Athletic Association Football Conference Executive Committee and is on the Executive Committee of the Philadelphia Sports Congress.

 A 1987 graduate of Bloomsburg University with a Bachelor of Science degree in Business Administration/Accounting, Nicastro earned his MBA from St. Joseph's University in 1994.
 Nicastro and his wife Liz reside in Drexel Hill, Pa., with their 14-year old twin sons, Jake and Casey.